bbobkins/r4850g2_arduino/README.md

   ## Goals:
     - Generator friendly with slow current ramp up & ramp down!!
+    - Allows generators to remain on ECO mode and prevents bogdown and current trips
     - Removed stuipd click encoder and menu libraries freeing up much memory!!
     - Setting are saved in EEprom memory and persist
     - Simple implimentation